t3mujin/t3mujinpack/README.md

 ### Tested Cameras

-The presets aren't meant to be optimized for specific cameras, but the these are the ones it has tested with:
+These presets aren't camera optimized, but the current version has been tested with the following cameras:
+* Fuji X-T2
 * Fuji X-E2
 * Fuji X-T10
 * Nikon D300s